John Radford (businessman)

 John Lawrence Radford (born 1965) is an English businessman and owner of Mansfield Town Football Club, which he bought in 2010.

+He also founded and is CEO of One Call Insurance, which sponsors Mansfield Town Football Club.

 Mansfield Town

 In 2010, Radford invested into Mansfield Town from then-owners Steve Hymas, Steve Middleton and chairman Andy Saunders, purchasing the club for £1.
 The club's ground Field Mill (known as One Call Stadium for sponsorship purposes) remained in ownership of Keith Haslam until Radford's purchase in 2012.
 Then a Football Conference side, Radford promised to return them to the Football League, which was achieved in 2013.

 Radford created controversy by appointing his then-girlfriend Carolyn Still, whom he later married, to the position of Chief Executive Officer at the football club in September 2011.

 When buying, Radford had pledged to invest £500,000 into the club; his investment, however, was higher at an estimated £100,000 per month.
 He had already given the club £250,000 to save it from administration.

 In February 2013, following an 8-1 win for Mansfield against Barrow, Radford donated an Aston Martin DB9 car valued at £80,000 to manager Paul Cox as a reward.
 Radford had wanted to reward Cox for improving on the previous season when they had beaten Barrow, 7-0.
 Cox departed in November 2014 by "mutual consent".